ahl27/machineRy/README.md

 -   Fast Label Propagation: Works for `igraph` graphs.
 Consensus clustering across weight differentials also working.
--   Out of memory clustering: Works for arbitrary sets of edgelists stored in `v1 v2 w` format. `tsv` format is preferred, but support for arbitrary encodings exists.
-Performance roughly matches FLP in accuracy
+-   Out of memory clustering: Works for arbitrary sets of edgelists stored in `v1 v2 w` or `v1 v2` format. `tsv` format is preferred, but support for arbitrary encodings exists.
+Performance roughly matches FLP in accuracy.

+Things I'm working on next:
+-   OOM clustering speedups: slowest operations are reading in edges and sorting vertex names.
+I'm not yet sure how to optimize this step further.
+-   Consensus clustering for OOMLP.

 # Current Stats: